Gankra/abi-cafe/docs/src/harness/combos/impls.md

 # impls (pairing compilers!)

 "ABI Implementations" refer to a specific compiler or language which claims to implement some ABIs.
-The currently supported AbiImpls are:
+The currently supported Toolchains are:

 * rustc - uses the rustc on your PATH
 * cc - gets the "system" C compiler via the CC crate (supports msvc on windows)